 - Start Small Think Big offers free small business support by providing essential resources, expert guidance, and services tailored to your immediate business needs.
 Explore how their marketing program empowers business owners, including immigrant entrepreneurs, to generate leads, cultivate connections, and effectively communicate with their customers and supporters to drive sales.

-- SBDCs can guide you to a wealth of industry-related resources to gain a foothold in manufacturing, technology and many other industries.
+- SBDCs can also guide you to a wealth of industry-related resources to gain a foothold in manufacturing, technology and many other industries.

 - Empire State Development’s Minority- and Women-Owned Business Certification has given hundreds of immigrant small business owners access to competitive and potentially lucrative New York State government contracts.